Terradue/doc-tep-geohazards/source/tutorials/tio.rst

         :width: 750px
         :align: center

-* Click on Show Other Parameters and set the following fields with the specified parameter:
+* Click on **Show Other Parameters** and set the following fields with the specified parameter:

 - time:start -> 2016-07-01
 - time:end -> 2016-08-14
 - geo:box -> 5.655,44.915,5.697,44.946

+.. note:: These parameters could be selected from other part of the geobrowser
+    interface, such as the slider at the bottom or the map for the time frame, or using the area selector.

-then click on the button **Search**:
+* Then click on the button **Search**:

 .. figure:: assets/tuto_tio_4.png
 	:figclass: align-center